Jkanishkha0305/MediGenX/README.md

 ## Problem Statement

-The challenge we tackle in this workshop: "How can AI-generated medical images and radiomics-informed text provide invaluable insights to healthcare professionals, improving diagnostic accuracy and patient care?"
+The challenge we tackle in this Project: "How can AI-generated medical images and radiomics-informed text provide invaluable insights to healthcare professionals, improving diagnostic accuracy and patient care?"

 ## Contributing

-I welcome contributions from the data science and seismology communities.
+I welcome contributions from the Data Science and Radiology communities.
 You can contribute to this project by following the guidelines in our [Contributing Guide](/CONTRIBUTING.md).

 ## License